Java Feature Flags & Toggles: A Step-by-Step Guide with a Working Java Application

 curl localhost:8000/books

 Time to return to our Flagsmith UI.
-Click on the “Create your first feature” button on the screen we left off above.
+Click on the “Create Feature” button on the screen we left off above.

 Add a new feature flag by the name “add_books”.
 This will control whether or not we allow adding new books.
-Turn Enabled by default to “true”.
-The below screenshot shows the configuration.
+Turn `Enabled by default` to “true”.
+Below screenshot shows the configuration.

 Value can be left blank, we will come back to it later.
 Click on “Create Feature” (Make sure you have enabled it).
 The UI should show the following:

-We will also need a Flagsmith Server-side environment key to initialize the feature flag client.
+We will also need a Flagsmith Server-side environment key to initialise the feature flag client.
 Let’s generate that.

-Navigate to “Settings” from the left bar on the Flagsmith page.
+Navigate to “SDK Keys” from the left bar on the Flagsmith page.
 Click on “Create Server-Side Environment Key”.
-Give it a name for e.g: “java-web-server-key”
+Give it a name for e.g: “java-demo”

 Keep the key handy in your notes.
 It should be of the form “ser.******....”